blue-yonder/devpi-cleaner/README.rst

 Léon, the devpi cleaner, helps to batch removal of files from a `devpi server`_.
 Given a package and version specification it will remove the specified versions of a package from all indices of a given user.

-Use Cases
+Rationale
 =========
+Devpi cleaner wraps the original `devpi remove` command.
+It provides the following extensions:

-* Removing outdated development packages
+* Conditionally limit removal to development packages.
-* Removing packages uploaded by accident
-* Removing packages available from other indices
+* Temporarily switch non-volatile indices to volatile.
+* Apply a remove operation to all indices of a user.

 Léon by Example
 ===============